datstartup/ubuntuopenbox/_posts/2021-02-18-move-home-directory-to-partition.md

 I always manage to fill up my `/home` folder with all kinds of unknown things and the act will make the whole system starved of space.
 Moving `home` to another partition is a rational solution for me.

-The task is fairly simple.
-Essentially it is in two tasks:
+Essentially it includes two tasks:

 * Task 1: Copy old data from `/home` directory to the new partition.
 * Task 2: Edit `fstab` to mount the new partition to `/home` directory at boot.